 Cleaning our sleeping is a time consuming procedure that could be avoided by using liners.
 Once you’ve washed it, put on the liners and you will appreciate the fact that they are removable.
 Keep in mind that there is no need to wash your sleeping bag after every camping trip.

 When it comes to camping, it is not all about the camping gear.
 When all hygiene issues are solved, you will be free to enjoy the trip.
 Spending time with our family and friends, away from TV, mobile phones and the daily anxious problems and sitting around a campfire or hiking through the woods are more valuable than you can ever imagine.
+Before leaving for your next adventure, take a look at our must-read article on how to choose the best Nemo Tango solo down comforter sleeping bag.

 Do you have any helpful tips for keeping sleeping bags clean?
 Please share your stories with us in the comments section below.